It’s the age-old breakfast compliment competition. It’s a juice joust that extends far beyond just the breakfast table too.

 Orange Juice Benefits

-Oranges are loved all over the world, but grow best in warmer climates.
+Orange juice is loved all over the world, but grow best in warmer climates.
 So they can end up being shipped large distances.

 Orange juice contains high amounts of vitamin C, potassium, along with the B vitamins folate and thiamine.

-Interestingly, orange juice can increase the pH of your urine, making it more alkaline, which can reduce your chance of forming kidney stones.
+Interestingly, freshly squeezed orange juice can increase the pH of your urine, making it more alkaline, which can reduce your chance of forming kidney stones.
 Although a high Vitamin C intake can also increase your likelihood of forming kidney stones, which oranges certainly are rich in.
 It’s a case of everything in moderation.

 Supermarket orange juices are often enriched with calcium and vitamin D. Which isn’t necessarily a bad thing is you are actually looking to supplement your Calcium and Vitamin D intake, although it’s always best to get these nutrients from their natural source.